 What’s the reason for charging interest on Capital investment?

 We arrive at Profits after reducing all the expenses from the income.
-So, there isn’t a guarantee that there will be always a positive surplus from the business operations.
+So, there isn’t a guarantee that there will always be a positive surplus from the business operations.

-Summary for the reasoning:
+Summary of the reasoning:

 Interest on Capital Journal Entry

-Lets record the journal entry based on the modern rules of accounting.
+Let’s record the journal entry based on the modern rules of accounting.

 Per the Modern rules of accounting,